YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    3 directories
    gtmuser@gtmworkshop:~$

-By creating another layer in the directory structure, the same VistA routines can be made to work in multiple GT.M releases, for example, if we had:
+By creating another layer in the directory structure, the same VistA routines can be made to work in multiple YottaDB/GT.M releases, for example, if we had:

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ mkdir VistA/V6.2-000_x86_64